This topic discusses the Standard > Heights page of the Standard Wall Tool, available when placed on a drawing (which has a Position page).

 The dimensions section controls the height and depth of the wall.

-The Bottom setting defines how far above ground the wall starts, the Top setting defines how far above ground the wall finishes and the Depth determines how thick the wall itself is.
+The Bottom (or Off Floor) setting defines how far above ground the wall starts, the Top (or Left/Right Height) setting defines how far above ground the wall finishes and the Depth determines how thick the wall itself is.

-The Sloped check box allows you to slope each section of a wall (see Wall Sloped Tutorial).
-When working with sloped walls, you have to specify the start position and work from left to right.
+The Sloped check box allows you to slope each section of a wall.
+When working with sloped walls, you have to specify the start position per wall i.e. the Next Top height is set by selecting the next wall edge (therefore height is greyed out/unavailable for editing) - see Wall Sloped Tutorial.

 The yellow perforated line on the wall denotes the placement side for cabinets.